 Nobody wants to talk about RV plumbing.
 When it comes to blackwater tanks and RV bathrooms, we’d all rather plug our noses and look the other way.
 But knowing how to care for your RV’s waste system is important, unless you want to end up with an even more unpleasant mess in your unit.
+To avoid any smelly situations, we need to talk RV toilet paper.

 The Black Tank Basics